What is an interdisciplinary education?

 What good is a CEO of a bank during the financial crisis if she only thinks of the market as an algorithm?
 What about the psychology of bankruptcy?
 How can a judge value an expert witness on probability and DNA proof without a solid foundation in statistics and philosophy?
 How can journalists fulfil their role in the checks and balances of the democratic process if they have only been taught how to write?

-When stepping outside university, one quickly realises that the pressing issues of the present and future cannot be assigned to one academic field or professional specialisation.
+When stepping outside of the university context, one quickly realises that the pressing issues of the present and future cannot be assigned to one academic field or professional specialisation.
 Not that we’re saying specialists aren’t needed!
 Many problems can only be addressed by them alone.
 But at PPLE we would like to offer a broader perspective to those who are interested.

 Why have we chosen Politics, Psychology, Law and Economics as the disciplines of our study programme?
 Well, because they make up the building blocks of society.
 Politics studies the organisation and distribution of power; how the rules of the game are made and by whom.
 Law studies how those rules are applied, interpreted, manipulated or upheld.
 Economics studies the role of money and markets – how rules affect them and they affect rules.
 Psychology studies how individuals, alone or in groups, make decisions in response to the world around them.

 How do we teach interdisciplinarily?

 You’re probably thinking: This sounds interesting, but how?